ayago/skeleton-npm/README.md

 export { createHelloGreeting } from './modules/greeter.module';
 ```

-4. Specify the definitions root in npm package definition
+2. Specify the definitions entry point in npm package definition

 ```
 //package.json.
 Other properties removed for brevity